Home Mission Activities Gallery Story Fauna Donors Contact

 The landscape itself is a pristine example of unspoilt Deccan Plateau geology and topography safeguarded for future generations to study and enjoy.

-Presently, the DNA provides the local community (Bhongir town and neighbouring villages) with all the benefits of an emerging 'green lung', significant water conservation works, and welcomed youth employment.
-Ecotourism would lead to economic development and increased opportunities.
+Presently, the DNA provides the local community (Bhongir town and neighbouring villages) with all the benefits of a 'green lung', significant water conservation works, and welcomed youth employment.

-The Bhongir Fort, atop a large batholith dome, is easily viewed from many vistas within the DNA.
+Pictured is the Bhongir Town (also known as Bhuvanagiri).
+The Bhongir Fort lies atop a large batholith dome and is easily viewed from many vistas within the DNA.

 Previous Next

-The DNA's no‑holds‑barred approach is to be pro‑active now about securing any life forms a place where they can be kept safe and prosper so that they may participate in future ecosystem restoration efforts with valuable germplasm to supplement whatever is available later on.
+The DNA's no‑holds‑barred approach is to be pro‑active now about securing any life forms a place where they can be kept safe and prosper so that they may participate in future ecosystem restoration efforts with valuable germplasm to supplement whatever is left and available later on.
 For some species this may not be much.
-The DNA is a living backup measure to be studied and enjoyed by students and the general public in the meantime.
+The DNA is a living backup measure to be studied and enjoyed.

-All website pictures and sounds are of the DNA lands, wildlife and activities.
-'Species of the Day' pictures are from the jungles of India.
+All website pictures and sounds are from the DNA lands, resident wildlife and human activities thereon.
+'Species of the Day' pictures are from the jungles of India except those of fauna all of which are from within the Dharmavana lands.

 DNA Logo